CrayLabs/SmartSim/doc/ensemble.rst

 - `devices_per_node` (int = 1): The number of GPU devices available on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.
 - `first_device` (int = 0): The first GPU device to use on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.

-Example: Loading a TorchScript from File
+Example: Loading a TorchScript From File
 ----------------------------------------
 This example walks through the steps of instructing SmartSim to load a TorchScript from file to an ``Orchestrator``.
 The source code example is available in the dropdown below for convenient execution and customization.

-.. dropdown:: Experiment Driver Script source code
+.. dropdown:: Experiment Driver Script Source Code

     .. literalinclude:: tutorials/doc_examples/ensemble_doc_examples/ensemble_torchscript_file.py